abhinay-kumar-tippani/JARVIS/README.md

 A Python-based personal voice assistant that listens to your voice commands, responds using Google's **Gemini AI**, and speaks back like Iron Man’s Jarvis!

 > “I am Jarvis, your personal assistant...
-Online and ready. 🎙️"
+Online and ready.” 🎙️

 ---